-Tattooing is gaining popularity and becoming more accepted in the society.
-As a result, lots of people are getting out in a rush to get permanent ink on their body with little thought that comes to their mind. don’t forget the fact that a tattoo design is generally forever, and you have to think about a few hints before making a permanent mark on your body that reflects your personality!.
+Body art is gaining popularity and becoming more accepted within society.
+As a result, people are rushing out in a hurry to get permanent ink on their body with little thought that comes to their mind. don’t forget the fact that a tattoo design is generally forever, and you have to think about a few ideas before making a permanent mark on your body that reflects your personality!.

-Choosing a tattoo design is difficult at best impossible at worst!.
-You have to keep in mind that the tattoo design you choose is forever, and the removal can be.
+Choosing the right tattoo design is difficult at best impossible at worst!.
+You have to considering that the tattoo design you choose is forever, and the removal is very expensive.
 You have to be happy whenever you see that design on your body.
 So, think carefully before choosing the tattoo design, and don’t forget to consider, where to put that tattoo!.

 While America’s participation in World War I was limited due to a lengthy neutrality policy, the conflict produced a shift in the country’ <li>Alzheimer’s disease and other forms of dementia</li> <li>Crime against the elderly</li> <li>Elder abuse and neglect</li>